 4. Set up Access Control Lists (ACLs)

-Access control lists are firewall rules that specify what type of traffic enters the network.
+Access control lists are firewall rules that specify what traffic enters the network.
 They essentially act as a network guest list.
-When you configure access control lists you decide who to admit, and who to exclude.
+When you configure access control lists, you decide who to admit and who to exclude.

 Each sub-interface in the firewall system should have its own ACL, along with the core firewall router.
 Common firewall rules in an ACL include: